Community Engagement Findings

 In response to the lessons learned, relationships forged, and needs identified at the summits, Creative Forces funded ten Community Connections projects taking place from 2018 through 2020 near existing clinical Creative Forces sites.

-These projects sought to improve health, wellness, and quality of life for military-connected individuals, including service members, veterans, families, and caregivers.
+These projects sought to improve health, well-being, and quality of life for targeted military-connected individuals, including service members, veterans, families, and caregivers.
 Projects included a range of arts-related services, from pop-up musical performances by service members, veterans, and local musicians to creative writing workshops, and trainings that increased understanding between the arts and military communities.

 Community Connections Projects Study